-Because standards of decency have evolved, it is likely that a number of those serving life for felony-murder would not be so doomed if they were sentenced today because they would prosecuted less aggressively or charged differently.
-That is why the Defender believes Appellants' challenge to the Parole Board's power is both legally and morally justified.
-It will lend credence to the law and allow a measure of mercy that deserving inmates would otherwise not receive.
+Because standards of decency have evolved, it is likely that a number of those serving life for felony-murder would not be serving LWOP if they were prosecuted today.
+That is why Appellant's challenge is both legally and morally justified.
+Applying the Pennsylvania Constitution's prohibition against cruel punishment can allow a measure of mercy that deserving inmates would otherwise not receive.